-Salmon Patties: A Family Favorite
+Salmon Burgers: A Family Favorite

-Salmon patties are a favorite around here.
+Salmon burgers are a favorite around here.
 I always double the recipe to freeze half, but sometimes the other half doesn’t even make it to the freezer.
 My kids need a snack or I don’t get a recipe made so we have salmon patties again.
 Nobody minds.
 They are so tasty and flavorful, and they fill us up in the most satisfying way.

 Last week I sent Evelyn upstairs with the above sandwich for Justin while he worked.
 She came downstairs and said, “Daddy said, ‘Ooh, this looks like a good sandwich!’ ” I wasn’t surprised.